Medically reviewed by Drugs.com. Last updated on Jan 5, 2022.

 What are the signs and symptoms of a rib fracture?

-- Chest pain that worsens when you breathe
+- Chest wall pain that worsens when you breathe, move, or cough

-- Shortness of breath or trouble taking deep breaths
+- Shortness of breath or difficulty taking a deep breath

 How is a rib fracture diagnosed?